-It is a real pleasure to see when someone discovers a reflective connection with their chosen pot, finding a unique fit with their own personality.
+It is a real pleasure to see when someone discovers a reflective connection with their chosen pot, and finding it as a unique fit with their own personality.

 About Me – I was born in North Devon where I discovered a passion for ceramics and gained a National Diploma in 3D Ceramic Design in 1992.
 I moved to the West of Ireland in 1995 and apprenticed with Stoneware Potter Michael Kennedy.
 In 2003 I set up my pottery studio, returning to using red earthenware clay, and teaching pottery to children, adults and people with disabilities.
 I later returned to study and graduated with a Master’s Degree in Art Therapy in 2010.